KJ Abudu

 Dimensions variable

 Evan Ifekoya’s monumental installation explores the reparative and knowledge-producing capacities of sound.
-Incorporating sounds of water in various state changes, the work metaphorically alludes to the melting, liquefaction, and sublimation of the postcolonial nation-state.
-Such fluidity further points to queer, non-statist possibilities that destabilize structures of national, gender, sexual, and ethnic identification.
-Ifekoya’s immersive sound score also includes speeches by Tafawa Balewa (Nigeria’s first prime minister), Yoruba polyrhythmic drumming, and the artist’s spoken narrations on healing and self-knowing.
-Housed in a semi-hexagonal structure, Ifekoya’s installation, akin to Dennis’s sculptures, references the curvilinear geometries found in indigenous African architecture.
-The ochre plaster walls also evoke the reddened earth found in many regions of West Africa, which are often used in vernacular mud architecture.
-Forming an intimate refuge for visitors, Three States of Water employs not only the reparative frequencies of sound but also those of light, with atmospheric lighting and reflective window tints that change color over the course of the day.
+Incorporating sounds of water undergoing various state changes, the work metaphorically speculates on the melting, liquefaction, and sublimation of the postcolonial nation-state.
+The poeticization of water’s resistance to material and geographical fixity further alludes to queer modalities that destabilize structures of national, gender, sexual, and ethnic identification.
+Ifekoya’s immersive sound score also includes speeches by Tafawa Abubakar Balewa (Nigeria’s first and only prime minister), Yoruba polyrhythmic drumming, social commentary on the current state of things by working-class Nigerians, and the artist’s self-spoken narrations on healing and self-knowing through travels to the Atlantic shore in Badagry and the sacred Osun grove in Osogbo.
+Housed in a semi-hexagonal structure, Ifekoya’s installation, akin to Dennis’s sculptures, referenced the curvilinear geometries found in indigenous African architecture.
+The ocher plaster walls evoked the reddened earth present in many regions of West Africa (which are often used in vernacular mud architecture) and also in the southern United States.
+Forming an intimate refuge for visitors, Three States of Water employed not only the reparative frequencies of sound but also those of light, with atmospheric lighting and surface-reflective window tints that changed color over the course of the day.

 Adeju Thompson/Lagos Space Programme